glytching/junit-extensions/docs/randomBeans.md

 > With thanks to the author of [Random Beans](https://github.com/benas/random-beans).

 Sometimes you don't care about the specific value of a class-under-test (or a class involved in a test) you just need it to be populated with _something_.
-The `RandomBeansExtension` wraps the [Random Beans](https://github.com/benas/random-beans) fake data generator in a JUnit5 extension allowing you to inject 'fake' instances of classes, primitives, collections into your test cases.
+The `RandomBeansExtension` wraps the [Random Beans](https://github.com/benas/random-beans) fake data generator in a JUnit Jupiter extension allowing you to inject 'fake' instances of classes, primitives, collections into your test cases.
 The extension supports injection of test class fields and test method parameters.

 #### Usage